 The National Council of State Boards of Nursing (NCSBN) explains it this way: “A nurse with an active compact (multistate) license wanting to practice in another compact state does not need to complete any applications nor pay any fees as the home state license is accepted as a privilege to practice in other compact states.”

 But if you plan to move from one compact state to another and change your state of primary residency, you’ll need a nursing license from that state.
 If your license is in good standing, you just apply for licensure by endorsement from your new state board of nursing.
 You have 30 days after you establish residency and become employed.
 The NCSBN notes, “Because the state’s licensure by endorsement process may take more than 30 days, it is suggested you apply early.”
 And don’t forget to notify your former state’s board of nursing that you are no longer a resident.

-If you live and are licensed in a nurse compact state, but you plan to get a job in a state that does not participate in the compact, you will have to apply for a license in that new state.
+If you live and are licensed in a nurse compact state, but you plan to get a job in a state that is not one of the RN reciprocity states, you will have to apply for a license in that new state.
 Contact your new state’s board of nursing, or visit the board’s website and apply for licensure by endorsement.
 And if you’re actually moving to that state, you’ll need to inform your former state board of nursing (the compact participant) that you are no longer a resident, so your multistate nursing license can be changed to single-state status.

 3. If you live in a non-compact state

 If you’re moving from a non-compact state to a compact state, you will need to apply for licensure by endorsement from your new state’s board of nursing.
 You may even be able to keep an active license in your own state in some circumstances.